sinairusinek/HROL/README.md

 # HROL
-Towards a Hebrew Republic of Letters
+Towards a Hebrew Republic of Letters:

 A working space for xml-tei annotated letters in Hebrew.